Requirements Gathering Best Practices for Software Development Life Cycle

 This technique is similar to creating process flowcharts, although BPMN has its own symbols and elements.
 Business process modeling and notation are used to create graphs for the business process.
 These graphs simplify understanding the business process and end-to-end business flow.
 BPMN is widely popular as a process improvement methodology.

 UML (Unified Model Language)

 A flowchart depicts the sequential flow and control logic of a set of activities that are related.
 Flowcharts are in different formats such as linear, cross-functional, and top-down.
 The flowchart can represent system interactions, data flows, etc. Flow charts are easy to understand and can be used by both the technical and non-technical team members.
-Flowchart technique helps in showcasing the critical attributes of a process.
+The flow chart technique helps in showcasing the critical attributes of a process.

 Data Flow Diagrams

 This technique is used to visually represent systems and processes that are complex and difficult to describe in text.
 Data flow diagrams represent the flow of information through a process or a system.
-It also includes the data inputs and outputs, data stores, and the various sub process through which the data moves.
+It also includes the data inputs and outputs, data stores, and the various subprocess through which the data moves.
 DFD describes various entities and their relationships with the help of standardized notations and symbols.
 By visualizing all the elements of the system it is easier to identify any shortcomings.
 These shortcomings are then eliminated in a bid to create a robust solution.

 Role Activity Diagrams

-Role-activity diagram (RAD) is a role-oriented process model that represents role-activity diagrams.
+Role-activity diagram (RAD) is a rule-oriented process model that represents role-activity diagrams.
 Role activity diagrams are a high-level view that captures the dynamics and role structure of an organization.
 Roles are used to grouping together activities into units of responsibilities.
 Activities are the basic parts of a role.
-An activity may be either carried out in isolation or it may require coordination with other activities within the role.
+An activity may be either carried out in isolation or may require coordination with other activities within the role.